Dinner Party Recipes For Cooking For Company

-Entertaining should be fun so I hope I help you take the stress out having company at your home.
+Entertaining should be fun and I hope I help you take the stress out of having company at your home.
 First, you have to decide on your menu so you can start to organize the party.
-I am going to do a series of posts with all the dinner party recipes and here’s my timeline for the party which is also important.
-I am very organized and that’s the key.
+I am going to do a series of posts with all the dinner party recipes and here’s my timeline for the party.
+A timeline is so helpful!
+I am very organized and that’s the key to simplifying party giving.

 My Dinner Party Recipes All Trim & TERRIFIC!!!

 Let’s start with my menu and I will add posts daily (hopefully) with each recipe.
 The party came out fabulous and everyone loved all the recipes and ate everything.
 Remember, I prepared trim and terrific recipes.
 The guests always tell me they leave fulfilled and satisfied, but not that overstuffed feeling!

 MY MENU: FAVORITE DINNER PARTY RECIPES ALL FROM MY COOKBOOKS

 Crawfish and Sweet Potato Bisque

 Recipes From: Too Hot In The Kitchen cookbook

 Recipes From: KITCHEN 101 cookbook

 Now, the fun begins as I always try to do as much as I can ahead of time to pace myself.